MG Software.

 FeatureSupabaseAppwrite

-DatabasePostgreSQL with full SQL, joins, transactions, and extensionsMariaDB with a document-like API on top of a relational database
+DatabasePostgreSQL with full SQL, joins, transactions, extensions, and direct database access via SQLMariaDB with a document-like API layer, no direct SQL queries possible from the client

-FunctionsEdge Functions (Deno) for low-latency on the edge networkMulti-runtime: Node.js, Python, PHP, Ruby, Dart, Swift, and more
+FunctionsEdge Functions powered by Deno for low-latency execution on the global edge networkMulti-runtime functions: Node.js, Python, PHP, Ruby, Dart, and Swift, executed in Docker containers

-Self-hostingDocker Compose, requires multiple services (PostgreSQL, GoTrue, etc.)Docker-first with a single docker-compose for the full stack
+Self-hostingDocker Compose with multiple services (PostgreSQL, GoTrue, Kong, Realtime), requires more configurationDocker-first architecture with a single docker-compose that sets up the full stack in minutes

-API generationAuto-generated REST and GraphQL API from database schemaREST API with SDK abstraction, no direct database access
+API generationAutomatically generated REST and GraphQL APIs directly from your PostgreSQL database schemaREST API with per-platform SDK abstraction, no direct database access available to clients

 When to choose which?